-The purpose and format of these files is similar to tutorial Barotropic Ocean Gyre.
-The matlab script verification/tutorial_baroclinic_gyre/input/gendata.m was used to generate these files.
+The purpose and format of these files is similar to tutorial Barotropic Ocean Gyre, and were generated by matlab script verification/tutorial_baroclinic_gyre/input/gendata.m.
+See Section 3.9 for additional information on MITgcm input data file format specifications.

 File input/SST_relax.bin